IJSComplexMatter/cddm/doc/autoapi/cddm/core/index.rst

    :param t: Array of integers defining frame times of the data.
 If not provided,
              regular time-spaced data is assumed.
    :type t: array-like, optional
-   :param n: If provided, determines the length of the output.
-Note that 'aout' parameter
+   :param n: Determines the length of the output (max time delay - 1 by default).
-             takes precedence over 'n'.
+             Note that 'aout' parameter takes precedence over 'n'
    :type n: int, optional
    :param norm: Specifies normalization procedure 0,1,2, or 3.
 Default to 3, except for
                 'diff' method where it default to 1.